 But now I love the end result!
 These leggings are a total mood booster and while most people don’t wear such bright outfits in Swedish gyms, I don’t mind standing out.
 The pattern is my own draft since I just find that my own pattern works on my body.
 It’s very simple, only an inseam and a triangle gusset in the crotch.
 I think Helen’s Closet’s Avery leggings are close if you are looking for a pattern similar to the one I make.

 Waistband pocket.
 I always add at least one pocket on all my leggings, it’s a necessity if you ask me!
 This pocket is done using the method I describe in my book Sewing Activewear, which is very similar to how these pockets are constructed in the garment industry.
+You can also check out my Aila Leggings Pattern, my first garment sewing pattern.
+It’s a versatile pattern designed for optimal fit and flexibility, and suitable for any type of activity.

 I like my waistband wide and to give the waistband more stability I use underlining in the form of power net (check out my tutorial to see how it’s done).
 I also have stitch narrow elastic in the waist seam for that extra hold.